Canaccord hires de Rosnay as European chief

 De Rosnay, who until a few months ago was joint head of investment banking at Lazard, will lead the integration of Collins Stewart Hawkpoint, and oversee the 650 staff Canaccord now has in Europe - about a quarter of its global headcount.

-After leaving Lazard, de Rosnay was briefly co-head of global healthcare at Bank of America Merrill Lynch (BAC.N).
+After leaving Lazard, de Rosnay was briefly co-head of global healthcare at Bank of America Merrill Lynch.

 Shifting strategy at top firms and job cuts have led many to leave the industry for pure advisory firms such as Moelis, with others going to mid-sized players such as Baird.